In 2020, there are two regional hui.

 History of ATLAANZ

 The association was conceived in 1998 by participants at the Tertiary Learning Centres Network of Aotearoa New Zealand conference.

-ATLAANZ is an association of professionals working in learning advisory roles in tertiary institutions in Aotearoa (which is the Maori name for New Zealand, meaning "the long white cloud").
+ATLAANZ is an association of professionals working in academic advisory roles in tertiary institutions in Aotearoa New Zealand.
+It is one of five ICALLD affiliated associations worldwide.
+See affiliations.

 Research & Travel Grants

 Members can apply for research and/or travel grants of up to $500 to assist with the dissemination of research and best practice.
 Applications are welcome throughout the year.

 ATLAANZ currently has over 100 members representing 32 tertiary organisations in New Zealand and Australia.